 Keep in mind that most diagnostic medical sonography scholarships require that the money goes toward an accredited program.
 Most two-year and four-year schools with a sonography program are accredited, but there are other education options as well, including on-the-job training programs, one-year programs, and individual classes.
 These are great for sonographers who want to stay up-to-date with the latest in sonography technology, but most scholarships can’t be applied to these kinds of programs.
 When applying, make sure you’re clear on the rules about how you can use any money you’re awarded.
 Don’t hesitate to apply, though; with the help of scholarships, the cost of your medical training doesn’t have to be quite as daunting.

 If you already have a job and don't have time for rigid class schedules, earning a degree online is the way to go.
-With the degree programs listed below, you can earn your health services degree in as little as one or two years.
+With the degree programs listed below, you can earn your health services degree by attending classes with flexible schedules.
 Although there aren't any specific sonography degrees online, a related health services degree is just what you need to jump start your career as an ultrasound tech.

-Kaplan University — The Associate of Applied Science degree in medical assisting from Kaplan University is not a sonography program, but might make a good background for the field .
+Purdue University — The Associate of Applied Science degree in medical assisting from Purdue University is not a sonography program, but might make a good background for the field .
 It provides an entry-level education perfectly suited for those wishing to go into a career in diagnostic medical sonography.
 Students of this program will learn all the basic skills required of any medical assistant.

 Use our degree finder, and we'll help you find a degree program suitable for sonographers.